 We are pleased to learn that you will be coming to USC as an Exchange Visitor.
 The University of Southern California is very proud of its long tradition of involvement in international exchange and we look forward to having you join us.

-We also encourage you to visit our Arrival section of our website for information pertaining to check-in and orientation.
+We also encourage you to visit our Arrival section of our website for information pertaining to Passport Verification (PPV) and orientation.

 The Office of International Services is here to assist you with your immigration related needs.
 Please contact us at email@example.com .
 We look forward to welcoming you to the University of Southern California and wish you a pleasant trip to the United States and Los Angeles.

-The US Department of Homeland Security (DHS) requires a one-time $180 fee for new J-1 Exchange Visitors.
+The U.S. Department of Homeland Security (DHS) requires a one-time I-901 SEVIS fee for new J-1 Exchange Visitors.
 This fee must be paid before the visa interview.
-For more information about paying your SEVIS Fee, please visit this page.

-The Department of State and J-1 visa regulations require all Exchange Visitors and accompanying J-2 dependents to be covered by adequate health and accident insurance while in the US.
-Please review the specific coverage required to maintain your J-1 status.
+The Department of State and J-1 visa regulations require all Exchange Visitors and accompanying J-2 dependents to be covered by adequate health and accident insurance for their program duration.
+Please review the specific coverage required to maintain your immigration status.